✨Simple. Homemade. Family Approved✨

 Oven apple crisp cooks faster and browns more aggressively.
 But it requires attention and adds heat to your home – not great on a warm day or when you’re juggling a million things.

 The slow cooker version?
 It works quietly in the background while you handle life.
-School pickup, homework battles, playdates – this dessert doesn’t care.
 It just keeps doing its thing.

 With a slow cooker dessert, apples soften evenly and spices mellow beautifully.
 Many cooks prefer this method because it’s forgiving and consistent.